moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 Starting from [v2.0.0](https://github.com/ministryofjustice/analytical-platform-airflow-github-actions/releases/tag/v2.0.0) of [ministryofjustice/analytical-platform-airflow-github-actions](https://github.com/ministryofjustice/analytical-platform-airflow-github-actions), we have enabled the use of [Octo STS](https://github.com/apps/octo-sts) in all container build workflows.

-To enable Octo STS, you will need to follow our [guidance for creating the Octo STS configuration](/github/accessing-private-repositories-from-github-actions.html) on the source repository, and then create the following file in your repository:
+To enable Octo STS, you will need to follow our [guidance for creating the Octo STS configuration](/github/accessing-private-repositories-from-github-actions.html) on the source repository, and then create `.github/analytical-platform/octo-sts.json` in your repository:

 ```json
 [